-As an illustration of this issue, I recently (Oct 2015) purchased a very nice BC-375 with no tubes (but it did include two TUs.)
+As an illustration of this problem, I recently (Oct 2015) purchased a very nice BC-375 with no tubes (plus, it included two TUs.)
 The price was ten dollars!
 This transmitter had been available for a couple of months at a local electronics surplus dealer.
 He had earlier pulled the tubes and sold those on eBay.
 He then couldn't find anyone interested in purchasing the now incomplete transmitter.
 It became a "parts sets" just because of the "eBay prices" on the 211Es.
 Will this be the fate of most BC-375s from now on?

 To Sum it Up

 The most important things to do to your BC-375/BC-191 transmitter are: